rieckpil/java-testing-toolbox/README.md

 - Enrich your existing testing toolbox
 - Use the right tool for the job
 - Inform about various tools & libraries of the Java testing ecosystem
-- Cookbook-style introduction of each tool & library
+- Cookbook-style introduction for each testing tool & library
 - Hands-on testing examples that apply for testing any Java application

 ## Build & Test